aurora-opensource/au/docs/reference/quantity.md

 ### `.in(unit)` {#extracting-with-in}

 This function returns the underlying stored value, by value.
-See the [unit expression APIs](../discussion/idioms/unit-expression-api.md) discussion for valid choices for `unit`.
+See the [unit slots](../discussion/idioms/unit-slots.md) discussion for valid choices for `unit`.

 ??? example "Example: extracting `4.56` from `seconds(4.56)`"
     Consider this `Quantity<Seconds, double>`: